inblockio/DataSymmetry/README.md

 # DataSymmetry
 Target: Store SHA3 - 512bit (64Byte) on the Ethereum Blockchain.

+Context: To be able to proof ownership over data, it is essential to entengle the data with Account and Time to be able to put Data into Spacetime.
+This is a MVP which proofs that the owner of the Wallet (Account) wrote a SHA3 Hash of a datastructure to the main-chain and with it entengles it with time through the transaction done and witnessed on the Ethereum Blockchain.
+The SHA3 Hash can be the result of a file or a merkle-tree.
+Wwith the source data statically stored and preserved it is possible to proof the existance and potential ownership over that digital asset.

 ## Dependancies
 1. yarn commandline tool;
 2. [Alchemy API Key](https://dashboard.alchemyapi.io/) or access ot an Ethereum node for advanced users;